svgurlahosur/svgurlahosur.github.io/_posts/2024-01-16-convolutional-neural-network-2.md

 2. Define the Convolutional Neural Network
 3. Define the model, loss function, and optimization algorithm
 4. Train the model on the training dataset
-5. Test the model on the testing dataset
+5. Validate the model using training dataset
-6. Infer the performance of the model
+6. Validate the model using testing dataset
-7. Saving and loading the trained model
+7. Early stopping the model training
+8. Visualize the model training process
-8. Applying the trained model to general data
+9. Load the trained model and apply to general data

 # 1. Download and Normalize the datasets: